-The most dramatic moment of the recently completed Israeli election campaign was not a clash between Prime Minister Benjamin Netanyahu and his main challenger, Ehud Barak.
+The most dramatic moment of the recently completed Israeli election campaign [of May 1999] was not a clash between Prime Minister Benjamin Netanyahu and his main challenger, Ehud Barak.
 Rather, it was a TV debate in mid-April between Netanyahu and Yitzhak Mordechai, Netanyahu's own former defense minister who had quit to challenge his old boss on a minor-party ticket.
 In a discussion of Syria, Netanyahu declared that he would not "give [Syrian President Hafez al-] Assad what Barak is willing to give Assad."
 Mordechai stunned the Israeli electorate with his dramatic reply.
 He coldly dared Netanyahu to repeat his claim.
 "Look me in the eye, Bibi, ... look me in the eye," he demanded.
 Netanyahu did not repeat his statement.

 Just what was Mordechai talking about?
 Israeli political circles buzzed about the exchange.
 Then, in late May, government sources gave the Israeli press a sketchy story about back-channel talks between Jerusalem and Damascus during Netanyahu's tenure.
 Now, however, the full story can be told.